SmartestWashingMachine/mango2/guides/custom_dataset_rag.md

 <sup>(And we have to suffer through hyperparameter tuning, increased hallucination rates, catastrophic forgetting, GPU spot allocation, memory leaks, dataset filtering, model exporting, the list goes on...)</sup>

 (2) is almost fully supported out of the box: Mango has RAG built-in.
-All we need is our own dataset and a custom translator that "places" the retrieved samples somewhere in the input prompt.
+All we need is our own dataset and a RAG-supported translator model that "places" the retrieved samples somewhere in the input prompt.

+The `jam_rag_\<language\>` models support RAG and come pre-installed!
+Custom translator models can also be configured to use RAG.

 ## Getting Started